6 Foods To Maintain Optimal Health

 I grew up with parents who were ‘hippies’.
 My mother made us homemade organic whole-wheat bread, granola and yogurt.
 We had a vegetable garden.
 At 14 years old I became a vegetarian and at 25 years old I joined the Peace Corps and taught cooking and nutrition to rural farmers in Paraguay.
 At age 32, I was diagnosed with an autoimmune disease, Graves in which my body was attacking my thyroid causing it to be over reactive.
 Three years go I went gluten and dairy free and my thyroid antibodies dropped.
 And over a year ago I went grain and legume free and my thyroid antibodies are now negative.
 I follow what I call The Myers Way® and eat the following:

-My primary starch comes form sweet potatoes and squash.
+My primary starch comes from sweet potatoes and squash.

 Berries, I love berries because they are low in sugar and full of antioxidants.
 I use raspberries, blueberries, strawberries and blackberries in my smoothie most every morning.
 When I need a change I will use mango, papaya, peaches or bananas though they are higher in sugar so I use them less often.
 I typically toss an apple in my green juice in the afternoon.